vikibaarathi/RHCloudlink-plugin/README.md

 * Event ID or Private Key is missing.
 * If a notification pops up indicating a mandatory plugin update is required.

+## Usage

+The cloudlink plugin aims to give race directors a seemless or frictionless experience when running tournaments.
+The following are trigger points for when data is pushed to the cloud.

+### Classes

+Cloudlink uses classess to divide the cloud experience.
+Navigation on rhcloudlink.com allows users to switch between classes.
+Classes are pushed to the cloud:

+* Manual class creation.
+* Generated class creation.
+* Class name rename.
+* Cloudlink settings page resync function.

+### Heats

+Heats hold the pilot callsign and race channel and grouped by their classes.
+Unclassified heats are not pushed to the cloud.
+Heats freshly created or generated are not sent to cloud immediately.
+Pilots must be assigned for the trigger to happen.
+They following triggers the heat sync:

+* Renaming the heat name.
+* Selecting a pilot over a channel in a heat.
+* Using the auto frequency functionality.
+* Cloudlink settings page resync function.